-Report: Russian doping scandal 'was an institutional conspiracy,' official says
+Report: Russian doping scandal 'institutional conspiracy'

 Story highlights

-- New York Times: Three top Russian sports officials acknowledge doping incidents
+- New York Times: 3 top Russian sports officials acknowledge doping incidents

-(CNN)Russian officials are no longer denying alleged "institutionalized" doping of its athletes during the 2014 Sochi Olympics, a new report from The New York Times said.
+(CNN)Russian officials are no longer denying alleged "institutionalized" doping of the country's athletes during the 2014 Sochi Olympics, a report from The New York Times said.
+But the Kremlin pushed back against the charge Wednesday.

 The newspaper spoke with three top Russian sports officials.
 Anna Antseliovich, the acting director general of Russia's national antidoping agency, called the doping program "an institutional conspiracy."